sherylg343/janeric/TESTING.md

  <br>
 "After" State:
 * Text in input fields
-* Page changes to "Add a Product Family" page
+* page switches to "Product Families" page
+* Success pop up message does not appear
  <br>
-Test Result: Successful
+Test Result: Successful save, but message NOT appearing
  </p>

  #### Part 10: Edit a Product Family